Medicare Supplement Plan F

 Medicare Supplement Plan F, just like all Medigap plans, is sold by private insurers.
 These companies can set their own prices for Medigap policies.

 You pay a monthly premium for any Medicare Supplement policy.
-Monthly premium costs for Medicare Supplement Plan F vary based on several factors, including the state and county you live in and the insurance company that sold you your Plan F policy.
+Monthly premium costs for Medicare Supplement Plan F vary based on several factors, including the state and county you live in, age, sex and sometimes tobacco usage.Factors Affecting Medicare Supplement Plan F Premium Costs

 - Where you bought your plan